 The Design and Technology department at the Wellington Academy firmly believes that students learn best by ‘doing’ and by allowing them to experiment and take risks, in a safe and positive learning environment.
 This is achieved through a curriculum that embraces new innovative technologies and resembles modern industrial processes, whilst retaining the best of traditional practices.
 At the heart of this, is the desire to deliver a curriculum in which students solve solutions using embedded skills and knowledge, producing products with a high quality finish.
 Students must learn about the social and ethical responsibilities of designers and engineers and the importance of managing finite resources with care.

 Design and Technology is a popular subject at GCSE, and students select a specific material area to focus their study.
-These are taught within specialist environments that embrace traditional and modern tools, machines and processes.
+These are taught within specialist environments that embrace traditional and modern tools, machines, equipment and processes.
 Students will work with a variety of materials/ingredients to design, manufacture, and test and evaluate the products of tomorrow, allowing them to develop practical ability as well as their problem solving skills.
 Investigating, planning, preparing and manufacturing work will account for approximately 60% of the students’ time and will cover the social and environmental aspects of Design and Technology within society and the impact that materials/ingredients and manufacturing has upon their lives.
 Students will use ICT and Computer Aided Design and Manufacture to both develop and enhance their work within the subject.

 Design and Technology allows students